francisco-ricardo/pcnex_tcc/README.md

 This repository includes the complete undergraduate thesis, the source code written in Jess, and all related materials.

+## Abstract

+The project is an expert system built using the JESS (Java Expert System Shell) language to create public tender notices.
+The software employs AI techniques to produce accurate and consistent public competition notices.
+Its primary goal is to address the challenges of generating these announcements for the Nucleus of Competitions at the Federal University of Paraná.
+The production rules used by the system were developed based on interviews with a human expert, ensuring the system mirrors expert decision-making.
+Through a user-friendly interface, the software collects relevant information about the competition and applies a set of interconnected rules to the data and facts.
+As a result, the system generates a fully structured and completed tender notice file.

 ## Key Features

 - **Jess Implementation**: The project uses Jess (Java Expert System Shell) to build the expert system for generating public competition notices.